 Canola or Vegetable oil for frying

-In a large bowl, beat the eggs then add the grated cheese, parsley, pepper & garlic.
+In a large bowl, beat the eggs then add the grated cheese, parsley, salt, pepper & garlic.

 Mix together until everything is combined.